LogtalkDotOrg/logtalk3/manuals/sources/devtools/issue_creator.rst

 Note that the labels **must** be predefined in the issue tracker server for the bug report to be successfully created.

+The bug reports use Markdown formatting, which is the default in GitHub and GitLab issue trackers.

 But reports are only created for non-flaky tests.
 The bug report title and labels are used to prevent creating duplicated bug reports.
 Therefore, the same labels should be used for multiple runs of the same